Cheap tablet PC for drawing in 2017? Acer Spin 1 and Lenovo Miix 320 fill the bill

 Wacom MobileStudio Pro

-Who wouldn’t want one of these?.
-With its buttery smooth patented Wacom EMR digitizer and generous sizes of 13 and 16, the MobileStudio Pro tops our list in drool-worthy tablet PCs.
+Who wouldn’t want one of these?
+With its buttery-smooth patented Wacom EMR digitizer and generous sizes of 13 and 16, the MobileStudio Pro tops our list in drool-worthy tablet PCs for drawing.
 The 16 has an option with a 3D camera/scanner and NVIDIA graphics.
 With its chrome Express Keys, quiet fan, and Pro Pen 2 with 8,192 levels, there’s a lot to work with.

 With the optional Wacom Link, you can hook it up to a Mac or PC and use it as a Cintiq.
 It gets 95% of the Adobe RGB color gamut, making it a great tablet PC for photo editing as well as art.
 This is certainly a best tablet PC for Photoshop.
 Runs WIndows 10.

 The Lenovo Yoga 720 goes where no convertible laptop has gone before–it has a dGPU and works with the Lenovo Active Pen, a Wacom pen with 4096 levels.
 It’s a convertible laptop that folds into 4 positions.
 That means the keyboard doesn’t detach, making it an excellent all-around productivity machine as well as art device.
 Tablet mode makes it easy to draw on, though you won’t be able to access the keyboard in this mode.
 Windows 10 is the operating system.
 The Active Pen is responsive and accurate.

 You might think of this model as the Surface Pro 5.
 The new Surface Pro’s pen has 4,096 levels of pressure sensitivity as well as tilt, and lets you shade with the side.
 The pen is sold separately.
 The keyboard is covered in Alcantara, a fabric that’s easy to clean and gives you a nice soft place to rest your mitts.
 The PixelSense display is crystal clear.